 Bobwhites trained for meat are usually kept in short cages that don’t allow them to fly.
 Bobwhites are a lot more flighty than any of the Old World birds.

-They have not domesticated and they can be startled to death vía a heart attack.
+They are not domesticated and they can be startled to death vía a heart attack.
 They will fly straight up into the air when startled and can also hit their head on the roof and die.
 For this reason, flight pens have high roofs or netting roofs to protect them.
 This is also the reason that meat birds have very low roofs, about 1 foot of the ground.

 Bobwhites were believed to be monogamous until recently.
 Researchers have discovered that females can mate with 2 or 3 males in a single season.
 For this reason, Bobwhites are usually raised in pairs.